savvazaicev/Flutter-starter-project/README.md

 ## About

-Initial project with commonly used libraries.
+Initial Flutter project with commonly used libraries.

 ## Rename project